 Freud's Personality Theory Today

-Sigmund Freud's personality theory has been discussed and debated about since its introduction.
+Sigmund Freud's personality theory has been discussed and debated since its introduction.
 There is no doubt that Freud made giant contributions to the world of psychology.
 Some argue that his theory of the id, ego, and superego is too universal, however.
-Some point to his arrogance and claim that his theory cannot describe every person.
+Some points claim that his theory cannot describe every person.